|

 bobby pins or sew in a few hair combs.

 Finished reproduction 1840s day cap looks like this.
+If this style originated in

 Synthetic black and white lace and ribbons over cotton fabric.